 I took occasion, at the time, to criticize severely the report of the committee.
 And lest it may appear that I am rehashing old issues, I will state right here that the subject is still a burning problem of the day and will continue to be so for many years to come.
-No one is exempt from By HENRY L. SLOBODIN
+No one is exempt from

 When someone says, "I told you so!" the impulse is strong to heave a brick at his head; but a more profitable method is to ask the "I told you so" person for further information.
 In this article Comrade Henry L. Slobodin of the New York Bar explains his reasons for opposing the recently defeated "Workmen's Compensation Act."
-We publish it not to incite controversy but to put before the people one side of a question which in the near future must be thoroughly threshed out-not in the near future must be thoroughly threshed out-not only by New York State but by the country at large from San Diego to Bangor.-Editor.
+We publish it not to incite controversy but to put before the people one side of a question which but to put before the people one side of a question which in the near future must be thoroughly threshed out-not only by New York State but by the country at large from San Diego to Bangor.-Editor.